maxzheng/great-life-guide/README.md

    safety, or purpose to turn them into truths.
 In reality, we don't need any of that.
 It's ok to begin without purpose so that you can define your own -- that's actually empowering even if it might not feel that way initially.
 It's ok to die when our time is up, but you are definitely welcome to try to change that.
-Understand the truth that we are stardust and the materials that we are made of never actually die but changes to different forms in a neverending cycle of life and death.
+Understand the truth that we are stardust and the materials that we are made of never actually die but change to different forms in a neverending cycle of life and death.
 However, that's only where we begin, how it ends is up to you -- completely in your own hands and no one else's.
 Appreciate the fact that you are conscious, act consciously to realize your dreams without fear or limits, and do good to expand the prosperity of humanity -- that's pretty